xonsh/xonsh/docs/osx.rst

 --------------
 Xonsh has support for using bash completion files on the shell, to use it you need to install the bash-completion package.
 The regular bash-completion package uses v1 which mostly works, but `occasionally has rough edges <https://github.com/xonsh/xonsh/issues/2111>`_ so we recommend using bash-completion v2.

 Bash completion comes from <https://github.com/scop/bash-completion> which suggests you use a package manager to install it, this manager will also install a new version of bash without affecting  /bin/bash.
 Xonsh also needs to be told where the bash shell file that builds the completions is, this has to be added to $BASH_COMPLETIONS.
-The package includes completions fopr many Unix commands.
+The package includes completions for many Unix commands.

 Common packaging systems for MacOs include